BardiaEsmaeili/Amirkabir-Artificial-Intelligence-Summer-Summit-2020/README.md

 # Amirkabir Artificial Intelligence Summer Summit 2020

-The material used in **Introduction to Fundamentals, Applications and Libraries of Adversarial Attacks** for AAISS 2020.
+The material used in my representation **Introduction to Fundamentals, Applications and Libraries of Adversarial Attacks** for AAISS 2020.

 **Link to the presentation video**: https://aparat.com/v/NTrEG